 How much does it cost?

-Short answer: a lot of money.
-Long answer: it depends on a lot of factors – property type, distance from the node, and if you’re currently connected by FTTN or FTTC, just to name a few.
-Whirlpool has been keeping a list of quotes users have received, and some are reportedly as high as $80,000 – and that’s after the $300 quote fee.
+It used to cost a lot of money for a quote, but now those are free, with the cost being linked now to the development fees.
+Property type, distance from the node, and if you’re currently connected by FTTN or FTTC, just to name a few, are factors that can punch up the price.
+Whirlpool has been keeping a list of quotes users have received, and some are reportedly as high as $80,000 – and that’s after a $300 quote fee that used to be in place.

 This goes to show that the Technology Choice Program is really only for people short of being die-hards for fast internet.
 A way that you could make the Technology Choice Program more cost-effective is by banding together with your street to order the program as a whole for all of your neighbours, but even this will be pricey – but definitely a lot cheaper!
 In practice it makes a lot of sense, as getting NBN out to all of your neighbours is a lot easier than splitting up Fibre Optic cables from premises to premises.